 These shows quickly spread to the United States, popping up through gentlemen’s clubs and strip clubs everywhere and lost the whole 'theme musical' aspect but kept the seduction, scant amount of clothing and pole.

-a Canadian, not only competed in pole dancing competitions, but began teaching the dance.
+In the 1990s, Fawnia Mondey, a Canadian, not only competed in pole dancing competitions, but began teaching the dance.
 She even released the first instructional video on pole dancing.
 As this came out, pole dancing spread throughout the world, including the UK and Australia.

 Groups of women will get together and hold “hen parties” to learn pole dancing as something to talk about and unite with as well.